Skip to content

 Personal Storage Space (~shared)

-Each user has a personal file space, accessible via network shares on workstations, application servers and computing servers, classrooms, and personal virtual machines.
+Each user has a personal file space, accessible via network shares on the workstations, the application servers and computing servers, the classrooms, and personal virtual machines.

 These shares can be accessed from your workstation provided you are connected to the network (i.e., in your office or via the VPN) and have the necessary credentials.

-To access your storage space from a workstation, follow the procedure corresponding to your operating system:
+To access your storage space from a workstation, follow the procedure for your operating system:

 Windows Installation